-Lightning rods must undergo periodic inspections and maintenance, as indicated by national and international regulations (UNE21186, NF-C 17 102, IEC EN 62305).
-These periodic inspections of the lightning rod allow the detection of deviations from the reference standards or anomalies in the installation caused by environmental conditions such as corrosion, incorrect handling such as sectioning or robberies, or other circumstances such as expansions of the building where the lightning rod is located.
+Lightning rods must be regularly inspected and maintained in accordance with national and international standards (UNE21186, NF-C 17 102, IEC EN 62305).
+These periodic inspections of the lightning rod allow detection of deviations from the reference standards or anomalies in the installation caused by environmental conditions (e.g. corrosion), incorrect handling (e.g. disconnection or theft), or other circumstances, such as extensions to the building where the lightning rod is located.

 The inspection of the lightning protection system must be part of the maintenance routine of the buildings and the annual action plans.

 All lightning protection systems should have routine maintenance and monitoring carried out.
-If the lightning rod is not properly maintained, there is a risk that lightning strikes are not controlled nor their current conducted and dispersed in a safe manner.
+If the lightning rod is not properly maintained, there is a risk that lightning strikes are not controlled nor their current conducted and dispersed safely.

 For a lightning protection system to work optimally each and every part needs to be in good condition:

 - The lightning rods, or air terminals must work correctly.
-In the case of the early streamer emission (ESE), the element that emits the upward leader should be fully operational in order to maintain the time of advance of the ESE air terminal that has been measured in the laboratory.
+In the case of the early streamer emission (ESE), the element that emits the upward leader should be fully operational to maintain the time of the advance of the ESE air terminal that has been measured in the laboratory.

 - Ground resistance must remain below 10 ohms so the lightning current dissipates quickly, minimizing the return currents and the contact voltages, which that can be very dangerous for people.

 How is the lightning rod revision carried out?